-At 20Ω and 103dB compared to the Ananda’s 25Ω and 103dB they are both very easy to drive and among the most efficient full-sized planar magnetic headphones out there in the market today.
+At 20Ω and 103dB compared to the Ananda’s 25Ω and 103dB they are both very easy to drive and among the most efficient full-size planar magnetic headphones out there in the market today.
 Mind you, I did find the LCD-X marginally louder at similar volumes on our tested amps (HA-2SE, Burson Fun) and sources (Lotoo Paw Gold Touch and Cayin N8).

 Whilst tonally I would say both are fairly neutral there are some key differences between them that stand out immediately.
 The first was the harmonic balance and how the midranges are perceived.
 On the LCD-X percussion has more bite and sounds a little splashier and more to the fore than the Ananda.
 It also sounds a touch harder-edged on vocal timbre though vocals are more forward and full-bodied than the Ananda.

 The Ananda’s midrange drops back a little more than the LCD-X so vocals do not have the same level of physicality and presence but they are a little smoother sounding.
 The LCD-X holds its loftier elevation just a bit longer from 200Hz to 2k whereas the Ananda drops away post 1k before it bumps a bit from 3-4k.
 Thus, guitar work will have a bit more forward presence, body, and crunch on the LCD-X but overall, it sounds more intimate.